billerickson/display-posts-shortcode/readme.txt

 1. Upload `display-posts-shortcode` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the *Plugins* menu in WordPress.
 1. Add the shortcode to a post or page.

 == Changelog ==

+**Version 2.8.0**
+* Added include_link="false" to remove link from post title and image, see [#137](https://github.com/billerickson/display-posts-shortcode/pull/137)
+* Fixed category display when using multiple post types, see [#143](https://github.com/billerickson/display-posts-shortcode/issues/143)
+* Fixed issue combining multiple taxonomies, see [#131](https://github.com/billerickson/display-posts-shortcode/issues/131)

 **Version 2.7.0**
 * Added support for [Co-Authors Plus Addon](https://github.com/billerickson/dps-coauthor-addon).